Guinea pigs can make wonderful pets for adults and children alike.

 Step 5.
 Cleanup Your Guinea Pig

-Keeping your guinea pig’s habitat clean is another vital step in their care.
+Aside from grooming, keeping your guinea pig’s habitat and potty box clean is another vital step in their care.

 An unclean environment can contribute to mold buildup urinary tract infections, fungal and mite infections, respiratory distress, and many other unpleasant issues.